This anniversary brochure was published in 2013 for the purpose

 Many of the initiatives that started during the Great Depression focused on homeowners with little attention directed toward families in need of rental housing.
 Toward the end of the 1930s and early 1940s, the nation’s attention began to move toward housing rental families and addressing the stubbornly high unemployment.
 “Slum clearance” was viewed as a way of adding local jobs while also addressing the need for housing.
 The high level of substandard housing started to receive more attention as citizens began to believe that our nation could not be great with so many of its residents living in squalor.
 In a News and Observer editorial from 1939 it was stated, “A decently housed citizenship is the first essential to a good citizenship.
 Better housing means a better town.”
 This sentiment represented the thoughts of many Raleigh residents.

-A housing authority is an independent quasi-governmental entity, chartered by a state to provide affordable housing.
+A housing authority is an independent, quasi-governmental entity, chartered by a state to provide affordable housing.
 It has the ability to issue bonds and the power of eminent domain, but it is not an elected body nor does it have the ability to tax the local jurisdiction.
-In fact, RHA, along with its subsidiaries, pays property taxes and a payment in lieu of taxes.
+In fact, the Raleigh Housing Authority (RHA), along with its subsidiaries, pays property taxes and a payment in lieu of taxes.
 The following excerpt from RHA’s 1940 annual plan explains it well:

 Housing authorities are chartered by the state and are not part of city government.
 Any locality that wished to form a public housing authority had to secure approval from the city commissioners and raise a certain amount of local funding (10%) to match with federal funding for the construction of public housing.
-Raleigh was the second municipality in North Carolina to reach its fundraising goals.
+Raleigh was the second municipality in North Carolina to reach its fundraising goals, and the RHA was founded in 1938.
 With the funding in place, plans began for the purchase of land for construction of two public housing sites – Halifax Court for white families and Chavis Heights for black families.

 Each locality established its rents taking into consideration the incomes and sizes of the families to be served.
 In the segregated society, the rental rates for minorities were lower than for white families because their incomes were less.
 The authority funded its operations from the rents it collected.
 By the start of 1942, RHA had constructed and occupied 464 units on the two properties.
 The authority added 150 more units to these sites in 1952 to address the needs for veterans’ housing.
 RHA completed a third large site in 1959 called Walnut Terrace.